moodlebox/moodle-tool_moodlebox/README.md

 ## Installation

-The MoodleBox plugin must be installed in the Moodle tree of the MoodleBox, in the _admin_ folder.
+The MoodleBox plugin must be installed in the Moodle tree of the MoodleBox, in the _tool_ folder.
 Once installed, an new option _MoodleBox_ will be available in Moodle, under _Site administration > Server_ in the _Administration_ block.

 ## Features